Our DECEMBER walk takes us to the Cotswolds, home of pretty countryside, open views

 Quite an achievement given all the rain we've been having!

-In FEBRUARY we are off to beautiful Wiltshire and the Kennet Valley.
-What it lacks
+In FEBRUARY we visited beautiful Wiltshire and the Kennet Valley.
+What it lacked

-in terms of steep hills, is amply made up for with stunning views and abundant archaeological
+in terms of steep hills, was amply made up for with stunning views and abundant archaeological

 For our JANUARY walk we expected heavy rain, but we were surprised by deep snow.